AndrewGuenther/fck-nat/docs/deploying.md

 Steps to deploy:

 1. Paste your VPC ID, public subnet ID, VPC CIDR block into the parameters.
-Change the [FckNatAMIParameter](index.md#getting-a-fck-nat-ami) based on the region fck-nat is deployed to.
+Set the [FckNatAMIParameter](index.md#getting-a-fck-nat-ami) based on the region fck-nat is deployed to.
 2. Ensure that your public subnet has `Enable auto-assign public IPv4 address` turned on.
 This can be found in the Console at `VPC > Subnets > Edit subnet settings > Auto-assign IP settings`.
 3. Deploy with CloudFormation `aws cloudformation deploy --force-upload --capabilities CAPABILITY_IAM --template-file template.yml --stack-name FckNat`
 4. Add the default route to your route table on the subnet.
 It is best to do this manually so you can do a seamless cut over from your existing NAT gateway.
 Go to `VPC > Route Tables > Private route table > Routes > Edit Routes` Add a 0.0.0.0/0 route pointing to the network interface.